usgs/wdfn-blog/content/pivot.md

 ```

 It would be nice to use the first row as the column names in
-“data\_no\_header”, but then it would be very confusing what “Code” means (since it’s repeated).
-So, let’s remove the “Code”, and just repeat the chemical names:
+"data\_no\_header", but then it would be very confusing what "Code" means (since it’s repeated).
+So, let’s remove the "Code", and just repeat the chemical names:

 ``` r
 headers <- headers[,which(as.character(headers[1,]) != "Code")]